rladies/rladiesguide/content/comm/blog/index.en.md

 ## Clone the project

 Choose your own workflow!
+There are many ways you can fork and clone a project, via the git terminal, the `{usethis}` package, the GitHub web UI, GitHub Desktop, etc. Here we document two methods; however, you are welcome to use whichever with which you are comfortable.
+We are happy to provide additional support or documentation as needed.

 You can proceed via either:

 1. `git` commands in the terminal, or

 2. through the `usethis` package
   - An in-depth overview of this workflow is available at [Pull Request Flow with usethis](https://www.garrickadenbuie.com/blog/pull-request-flow-usethis/?interactive=1&steps=) by Garrick Aden-Buie.

 ### via git in the terminal